 A citizen science effort to better understand the causes behind declines of American Kestrels.

-Population data collected by HawkWatch International (HWI), and corroborated by other researchers, indicate long-term declines of American Kestrel populations in regions across the nation.
+Population data collected by HawkWatch International (HWI), and corroborated by other researchers, indicate long-term declines of American Kestrel populations across North America.
 The cause(s) have yet to be determined, but potential factors include land-use change, predation, contaminants, and loss of/competition for nesting cavities.
-Additional research is needed before conservation steps can be taken.
+We need additional research to better understand these declines and guide conservation efforts.

 |DIY Cavity Camera|